zephir-lang/zephir-docs/en/old/oop.rst

 Read-Only Parameters
 ^^^^^^^^^^^^^^^^^^^^
-Using the keyword 'const' you can mark parameters as read-only, this helps to respect `const-correctness
+Using the keyword 'const' you can mark parameters as read-only, this helps to respect 'const-correctness
-<http://en.wikipedia.org/wiki/Const-correctness>`_.
+<http://en.wikipedia.org/wiki/Const-correctness>'_.
 Parameters marked with this attribute cannot be modified inside the
 method:

 .. code-block:: zephir